Summarise this article with:

 Windows:

-sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponderLinux (systemd-based):
+sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponderYou won't see any output on success.
+That is normal.

-After flushing, retry the failing domain immediately.
-If it loads, a stale cache record was the culprit.
+After flushing: retry the failing domain.
+If it loads, a stale record was the culprit and you're done.

 Fix 2: Restart Your Router Properly

-A proper router restart โ not just pressing the power button โ clears DHCP leases, ARP tables, and routing state that can corrupt DNS assignments:
+A proper power-cycle, not just pressing the reset button, clears DHCP leases, ARP tables, and routing state that can corrupt DNS assignments.

-- Unplug the router from the wall (don't just press restart โ some routers soft-reboot too quickly)
+- Unplug the router from the wall (a soft reboot via the button often cycles too quickly)

-- Wait 30 full seconds โ this ensures capacitors drain and memory clears
+- Wait 30 full seconds so capacitors drain and memory clears

-- Power back on and wait 2 minutes for the router to fully initialize before testing
+- Power back on and wait 2 minutes for full initialization before testing

-This resolves DNS issues caused by routers assigning incorrect or expired DNS server addresses to connected devices via DHCP.
-It also fixes issues where the router's own DNS resolver has hit a memory limit or entered a degraded state.
+This resolves problems caused by routers assigning incorrect or expired DNS server addresses to connected devices via DHCP, and it clears a degraded DNS resolver state inside the router itself.

 Fix 3: Switch to a Public DNS Server

-If your ISP's DNS server is down, slow, or selectively blocking domains, switching to a public DNS provider bypasses the problem entirely.
-This is the most impactful long-term fix.
+If your ISP's DNS server is down, slow, or filtering domains, switching to a public resolver bypasses the problem entirely.
+This is often the most impactful long-term change.

 | DNS Provider | Primary | Secondary | Notes |